davy/benchmark-bigo/README.md

 require 'benchmark/bigo'

 report = Benchmark.bigo do |x|
-  # increments is the total number of data points to collect
-  x.increments = 6

   # generator should construct a test object of the given size
   # example of an Array generator
   x.generator {|size| (0...size).to_a.shuffle }